Shoe: Midsole

+Heel

-The heel is the bottom rear part of a shoe.
+The heel is the bottom rear part of a shoe which rests below the heel bone.
 Its function is to support the heel of the foot.
 They are often made of the same material as the sole of the shoe.
 This part can be high for fashion or to make the person look taller, or flat for more practical and comfortable use.
 On some shoes the inner forward point of the heel is chiselled off, a feature known as a "gentleman's corner".
 This piece of design is intended to alleviate the problem of the points catching the bottom of trousers and was first observed in the 1930s.
-A heel is the projection at the back of a shoe which rests below the heel bone.
-The shoe heel is used to improve the balance of the shoe, increase the height of the wearer, alter posture or other decorative purposes.
-Sometimes raised, the high heel is common to a form of shoe often worn by women, but sometimes by men too.
-See also stiletto heel.
+High-heeled shoes, also known as high heels (colloquially shortened to heels), are a type of shoe with an upward-angled sole.
+The heel in such shoes is raised above the ball of the foot.
+High heels cause the legs to appear longer, make the wearer appear taller, and accentuate the calf muscle.